Stefan Mosley

+Early life

 Mosley was born on January 19, 1952, in Tehran, Iran, where he spent most of his childhood and elementary education.
 In later years, he traveled to and lived in a number of other countries.
 From early years on, he demonstrated a talent for foreign cultures and writing and his essays and short stories were quite popular among his peers and his teachers.

+Career

 From mid 1990s, Mosley wrote a number of articles for various (local) publications in the United States.
 His first self-published novel, "The Larsky Gang" has received rave reviews by readers from around the world.